-The striker mechanism consists of several parts which reside within the receiver.
-When the safety is in the "Fire" position, the striker is released when the trigger is pulled. allowing the striker to move forward quickly under spring tension and strike the percussion cap that was placed on the nipple by the shooter.
+The Striker mechanism consists of several parts which reside within the receiver.
+When the safety is in the "Fire" position, the striker is released when the trigger is pulled, allowing the striker to move forward quickly under spring tension and strike the cap or primer that was placed on the nipple by the shooter.

-The "Thumb Safety" lever has two positions, all the way rearward where it is lined up with the green dot on the stock and all the way forward where it is lined up with the red dot on the stock.

-The "Thumb Safety" in the rearward position is the condition that the Fire Hawk must be carried in, with no cap on the nipple.
+The "Thumb Safety" lever has two positions, all the way rearward where it is lined up with the green dot on the stock (safety engaged) and all the way forward where it is lined up with the red dot on the stock (fire position).
+The "Thumb Safety" in the rearward position is the condition that the in-line muzzleloader must be carried in, with no cap on the nipple.

-While the striker handle is in the "Cocked" position and the thumb safety is in the "Safe" (rearward) position, a percussion cap can be placed on the nipple immediately prior to firing the Fire Hawk.
+While the striker handle is in the "cocked" position and the thumb safety is in the "Safety" (rearward) position, a cap or primer can be placed on the respective nipple or adapter immediately prior to firing the in-line muzzleloader.

-Pushing the thumb safety forward brings the mechanism to the "Fire" position, Pulling the trigger at this point will cause the striker to fall forward and strike the cap on the nipple - thereby igniting the powder charge and firing the gun.
+Pushing the thumb safety forward brings the mechanism to the "Fire" position.
+Pulling the trigger at this point will cause the striker to fall forward and strike the cap or primer, thereby igniting the powder charge and firing the gun.